Winston Churchill in the Second World War

 The Roaring Lion, a portrait by Yousuf Karsh at the Canadian Parliament, 30 December 1941.

 Winston Churchill was appointed First Lord of the Admiralty on 3 September 1939, the day that the United Kingdom declared war on Nazi Germany.
 He succeeded Neville Chamberlain as prime minister on 10 May 1940 and held the post until 26 July 1945.
 Out of office during the 1930s, Churchill had taken the lead in calling for British re-armament to counter the growing threat of militarism in Nazi Germany.

 As prime minister, he oversaw British involvement in the Allied war effort against the Axis powers.
-Regarded as the most important of the Allied leaders during the first half of the Second World War, Historians have long held Churchill in high regard as a victorious wartime leader who played an important role in defending Europe's liberal democracy against the spread of fascism.
-For his wartime leadership and for his efforts in overseeing the war effort, he has been consistently ranked both by scholars and the public as one of the top three greatest British prime ministers, often as the greatest prime minister in British history.
+Regarded as the most important of the Allied leaders during the first half of the Second World War, Historians have long held Churchill in high regard as a wartime leader who played an important role in defending Europe's liberal democracy against the spread of fascism.
+For his wartime leadership and for his contributions in overseeing the war effort, he has been consistently ranked both by scholars and the public as one of the top three greatest British prime ministers, often seen as the greatest prime minister in British history.